 As an international student, it is a condition of your student visa that you have OSHC for the entire duration of your stay in Australia.

-Exceptions to this requirement only apply where the Department of Immigration & Citizenship recognises a suitable alternative health cover arrangement.
+Exceptions to this requirement only apply where the Department of Immigration & Border Protection recognises a suitable alternative health cover arrangement.
 This includes Swedish and Norwegian students who have health cover with the approved home government insurer.

 "Dual or Multi Family" Overseas Student Health Cover provided by Allianz Global Assistance must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.

 Students who do not arrive in Australia on a student visa will not be covered by OSHC until they have obtained a student visa.

 - Dual or Multi Family Overseas Student Health Cover

 The Australian Government wants overseas students in Australia to have a safe, enjoyable and rewarding place to study.
 Australia's laws promote quality education and consumer protection for overseas students.
 These laws are known as the ESOS framework and they include the Education Services for Overseas (ESOS) Act 2000 and the National Code 2007.

 A minimum of $A400 per trimester is required for text books.
 Students will also need to budget for other study associated costs such as stationery and subject handbooks.

 The actual or imminent occurrence of an event which endangers or threatens the safety or health of any person in the area; and/or destroys, or threatens to destroy or damage any property.